sxsw/rfm/README.md

 	   puts my_record.first_name

-Since ResultSets are arrays and Records are hashes, you can take advantage of Ruby's wonderful expressiveness.
+Since Resultsets are arrays and Records are hashes, you can take advantage of Ruby's wonderful expressiveness.
 For example, to get a comma-separated list of the full names of all the people in California, you could do this:

 	   my_layout.find(:state => 'CA').collect {|rec| "#{rec.first_name} #{rec.last_name}"}.join(", ")